-- Verify the hitch and coupling on the towing vehicle are rated equal to, or greater than, the trailer's Gross Vehicle Weight Rating (GVWR). - Verify the trailer hitch and the coupling are compatible.
-Make sure the coupling is securely fastened to the vehicle. - DO NOT tow trailer using defective parts.
+- Verify the hitch and coupling on the towing vehicle are rated equal to, or greater than, the trailer's gross vehicle weight rating (GVWR). - Verify the trailer hitch and the coupling are compatible.
+Verify the coupling is securely fastened to the vehicle. - DO NOT tow trailer using defective parts.
 Inspect the hitch and coupling for wear or damage. - Connect safety chains in a crossing pattern under the tongue. - Before towing the trailer, verify that the weight of the trailer is equal across all tires.
 On trailers with adjustable height hitches, adjust the angle of the trailer tongue to keep the trailer as level as possible.